 - Legal proof of adequate accommodation (Proof of ownership, lease, rental agreement).
 Read more about housing options in Vienna here.

-(If you have been awarded accommodation as part of your CEU financial aid, you will be provided a housing confirmation by the housing provider and need not deal with housing arrangements for visa purposes.
-When calculating the amount required for the proof of subsistence (see item 8. below), you may deduct EUR 299.95 from the monthly income you need to provide proof for. )
+(If you have been awarded accommodation as part of your CEU financial aid, you will be provided a housing confirmation by the housing provider and need not deal with housing arrangements for visa purposes.)

 - Document that shows your monthly rent or running costs of the accommodation.
 This information is usually included in your rental contract or agreement.